stelligent/dromedary/README.md

 #### Post-bootstrap steps

-Upon completion of a successful pipeline execution, Dromedary will be available at the hostname you specified to the bootstrap script.
+Upon completion of a successful pipeline execution, Dromedary will be available at the hostname (i.e. the value of your `ProdHostedZone` parameter) you specified to the bootstrap script.
 If that hosted zone is not a publicly registered domain, you access Dromedary via IP address.
 The ip address can be queried by viewing the EIP output of the eni CloudFormation stack.